mixxxdj/manual/source/glossary.rst

      signals to and from a computer.
 Today DJ-soundcards are usually connected via USB and have at least 2 stereo audio outputs to support :term:`cueing`.

+   direct monitoring
+     A feature of many :term:`soundcards` that allows microphones and other input signals to be heard through the soundcard outputs with no perceivable latency.
+With direct monitoring, the sound card mixes the input signal in hardware with the output signal from Mixxx.
+This bypasses the latency of sending the signal into the computer for Mixxx to process and sending it back out to the soundcard.

    cue
      A Cue or Cue point is a reference point in the track usually placed on the position the DJ wants the track to start at by default.
 This is useful to